-For those with diabetes, proper footwear is a matter of continued health.
+For those in Tucson with diabetes, proper footwear is a matter of continued health.
 If you are experiencing pain or changes with your feet, it may be time to consult with your doctor about proper diabetic footwear.
 It’s best not to wait until the issue gets out of control before you take action.

 What Do Diabetic Shoes Do?

 Diabetic shoes do a lot of things that regular shoes cannot.
 People with diabetic foot complications find that traditional shoes make their feet feel worse.
 Diabetic footwear is often designed to look exactly like traditional footwear.
 The untrained eye would not be able to spot the difference.
 Everything on the inside of the shoe is what truly makes a difference.